Biden says remark on Putin's power was about 'moral outrage', no change in US policy | Politics

 "Totally unacceptable.
 The way to deal with it is to strengthen and keep NATO completely united and help Ukraine where we can," he said.

-Biden said that the last thing he wants a ''land or a nuclear war with the Russians.''
-He told reporters that Putin’s behavior has changed after their last meeting in Geneva.
+Biden said that the last thing he wants is a ''land or a nuclear war with the Russians.''
+He told reporters that Putin's behaviour has changed after their last meeting in Geneva.

-“His behavior changed.
-When we met, I remember what we're talking about.
-We're talking about setting up a strategic dialogue and talking about the relationship of NATO in Russia, and facing off in the regions, and how we can have more transparency and all the rest.
-It was a normal discussion I had going all the way back to Kosygin and others, back in 100 years ago when I was a young senator,” he said.
+"His behaviour changed.
+When we met, I remember what we were talking about.
+We're talking about setting up a strategic dialogue and talking about the relationship of NATO in Russia, facing off in the regions, how we can have more transparency and all the rest.
+It was a normal discussion I had going all the way back to Kosygin and others, back in 100 years ago when I was a young senator," he said.

-“And so, what changed was nothing remotely approaching.
-Remember when we first met with, he said I have two objectives, this is the second or third time I met with him.
+"And so, what changed was nothing remotely approaching.
+Remember when we first met, he said I have two objectives, this is the second or third time I met with him.
 He said I have two objectives.
-One is to make sure that that they never become part of NATO, and two to make sure there are no long-range missiles in there, in Ukraine,” said the US president.
+One is to make sure that they never become part of NATO, and two to make sure there are no long-range missiles in Ukraine," said the US president.

 "I said we could deal with the second one easily, but we can't close the door on the first, because when we talk about missiles, we want to talk about what's also on the Russian border heading toward Europe, do both.
 And then if you notice that demand list of his, well, not with me with others, have escalated significantly in terms of what he thinks is necessary," Biden said.